userigorgithub/brew-maps/README.md

 ## Features

-- Upon page load, the user is presented with 20 different breweries.
+- Upon page load, the user is presented with many different breweries.
 - A user can search for a specific brewery and the breweries will populate on the page based on the user's input.
 - When a user clicks on a brewery, they are taken to a screen with the brewery name and reviews for that brewery.
 - Users can leave their own review on a brewery.